streamingfast/substreams/docs/developers-guide/cookbook/factory-params.md

 It's quite common for a smart contract to be deployed on different networks or even by different dApps within the same network.
 Uniswap Factory smart contract is a good example of that.

-When running substreams for a dApp, you need to know the smart contract deployment address and for obvious reasons, this address will be different for each deployment.
+When running Substreams for a dApp, you need to know the smart contract deployment address and for obvious reasons, this address will be different for each deployment.

-Instead of hard-coding the address in the substreams binary, you can customize it without having to rebuild or even repackage the substreams package.
+Instead of hard-coding the address in the Substreams binary, you can customize it without having to rebuild or even repackage the Substreams package.
 The consumer can then just provide the address as a parameter.

 First, you need to add the `params` field as an input.
 Note that it's always a string and it's always the first input for the module: